-To receive credit toward the economics major for courses taken abroad, you must turn in the following material to the Economics Department Off-Campus Study Advisor (Tim Hubbard for AY 2019-20) after you return to Colby from your time abroad and once your study abroad classes have been noted on your transcript:
+To receive credit toward the Economics major for courses taken abroad, you must submit this application along with a course syllabus to the Economics Department Off-Campus Study Advisor (Tim Hubbard for AY 2019-20) after you return to Colby from your time abroad and once your study abroad classes have been noted on your transcript.

 The Off-Campus study advisor will reach out to you with any questions or if any additional materials are required.
-Upon approval, the Registrar’s office will receive an e-mail noting the economics equivalent credit (with a cc to you) and a hard copy of the application is placed in department files to insure that the course is counted toward your major requirements and the equivalence is noted on your Colby transcript.
+Upon approval, the Registrar’s office will receive an e-mail noting the Economics equivalent credit (with a cc to you) and a hard copy of the application is placed in department files to ensure that the course is counted toward your major requirements and the equivalence is noted on your Colby transcript.

 Note that not all courses that have the word “Economics” in the title are economics courses.
 If, after reviewing the course material, we find that a course fails to contain a sufficient amount of economic content, then you will not receive credit toward the economics major for the course.